Vaginas — or more accurately, vulvas, and all their components — come in different shapes, sizes, and colors. They even have different smells.

 It’s common for both sets of labia to be darker than the surrounding skin.
 But there’s no average labia color.
 Some people may have pink or purplish labia, while others may have reddish or brown labia.

-It’s also normal for your clitoris and inner lips to become darker when you’re aroused.
+It’s also natural for the clitoris and inner lips to become darker when you’re aroused.
 This is because of increased blood flow to the area.
 It’ll return to its usual color after you climax or the feeling otherwise subsides.

-A change in color typically isn’t cause for concern unless you’re experiencing additional symptoms.
-See your doctor if:
+A change in color typically isn’t a cause for concern, unless you’re experiencing additional symptoms.
+Consult an HCP if: